TheSuryaTeja/TracknTrace/README.md

 > **Start the network**

-Head to **/blockchain/network** and start the network with the following command
+Head to **/blockchain/network** and start the network with the following command.

 ```bash
 bash startNetwork.sh